fastify/fastify/docs/Errors.md

 Some things to consider in your custom error handler:

 - you can `reply.send(data)`  which will be behave as it would be in [regular route handlers](https://www.fastify.io/docs/latest/Reply/#senddata)
-	- objects are serialised (triggering the `preSerialization` lifecycle hook, if you have one defined
+	- objects are serialised, triggering the `preSerialization` lifecycle hook if you have one defined
-	- strings, buffers, streams are sent to the client, with appropriate headers (no serialization)
+	- strings, buffers, and streams are sent to the client, with appropriate headers (no serialization)

 - You can throw a new error in your custom error handler
-	- errors (new error or  the received error parameter re-thrown)  - will trigger the `onError` lifecycle hook, and send the error to the user
+	- errors (new error or  the received error parameter re-thrown) - will trigger the `onError` lifecycle hook and send the error to the user
 	- an error will not be triggered twice from a lifecycle hook - Fastify internally monitors the error invocation to avoid infinite loops for errors thrown in the reply phases of the lifecycle. (those after the route handler)